About

 What to Look for Before You Hire a Trust Attorney

 Here is what matters when evaluating a trust attorney.
-You should hold anyone you're considering to this standard, including me.
+You should hold anyone you're considering to this standard, including us.

 A Background That Fits the Work